Resume Tips

 Should I use periods at the end of bullet points?

 Answer: Yes, for complete sentences.
 No, for fragments.
-Our Builder formats consistently based on content.
+Be consistent throughout.

 Can I have different numbers for different positions at the same company?